Lokathor/lokathor.github.io/2021-03/readme.md

    Put in a PR to rust-lang/rust for bool::not (wip) Made a demo for `whist` because `@bitshiftmask` asked for someone to make such a thing.
    Added more docs to `gl33` about how to use a "get proc address" to load GL.
+5) Pushed around code in `randomize`, but I guess didn't ultimately change much.
+   Developed much more in `whist`, released 0.0.2.
+   Finished the multiplication in `hektor`.